sheymanidze/light-it-up/README.md

 ![Schreenshot option](./src/img/screenshot-button.png)

 # Future Developments

+ * Create "Pause" and "Resume" options for the user

  * New levels:
    After reaching certain number of points new level of the game will start with new background, more obstacles to avoid, and new aims to collect points.